Battle Trek

 Battle Trek is a video game written by Gilman Louie for the TRS-80 published by Voyager Software in 1981.
 A version for Atari 8-bit computers followed in 1982.

 Gameplay

 Battle Trek is a game in which the player commands the starship USS Ranger against the enemy Vegans.

 Reception

-Hosea Battles, Jr. reviewed the game for Computer Gaming World, and stated that "The game is quite exciting.
-I was constantly torn between redistributing power and firing weapons."
+The game received positive reviews from contemporary gaming critics.
+Hosea Battles, Jr. reviewed Battle Trek for Computer Gaming World.
+He praised the game's tactical intensity, describing it as "quite exciting," and highlighted the engaging gameplay mechanics by noting he was "constantly torn between redistributing power and firing weapons."